 The Environmental Collaborative and its subcommittee, the Ozarks Clean Air Alliance, raise community awareness and encourage practices and values that support a healthy natural environment.
-OCAA held an electric vehicle rally promoting the benefits of driving electric cars and the Speaker’s Bureau educated the community about local air quality.
-The Environmental Collaborative held quarterly meetings bringing in speakers to talk about environmental topics.
+OCAA meets monthly and has held an electric vehicle rally promoting the benefits of driving electric cars and is working on a Clean Cities initiative among other projects.
+The Environmental Collaborative hosts monthly meetings bringing in speakers to talk about environmental topics.

 The Housing Collaborative advances knowledge on issues related to safe, decent and affordable housing, from homelessness to home ownership.
 They coordinated free landlord trainings and partnered with the Springfield Metropolitan Bar Association to offer training on evictions related to COVID-19 for landlords, as well as a session on tenant rights related to COVID-19 for service providers.
 They are currently developing a tenant education program.

 Let’s Go Smart: Transportation Collaborative